AnglesHQ/angles/README.md

 # Angles dashboard
-A test dashboard that will allow you to store your automated test results in a common way an display the reports from various test execution frameworks
+Angles is dashboard that will allow you to store your automated test results and screenshots by providing a clear API, which allows you to enter your tests results from various frameworks and languages.
+This means you will no longer have different reporting for each of the testing frameworks you use and you can generate reports covering various test phases and tools.

+Some additional features provided are:
+- Visual comparison (against a baseline)
+- Setting ignore boxes (for areas that should be included in the compare)
+- Storing addition details as part of the test runs such as platform and artefact versions for system under test.
+- Automatic cleanup of builds and screenshots after 90 days (configurable)
+- Test Case history (allowing you to see the history of a single automated test case)
+- Test Matrix (allow you to compare multiple builds, to e.g. find any flakey test cases)

 ## Setup
 To setup your own instance of the Angles dashboard you can use the [docker compose](setup/docker-compose.yml) file and [Docker-compose](https://docs.docker.com/compose/).